Introduction to Building Workflows

 align_reads

-(so it is not locked, and the user will set the input) while the remaining inputs are locked.
+.
+This means it's not locked and the user sets the input, whereas the remaining inputs are locked.
 The values used in the locked input fields must be set by the creator of the workflow, and for our example, they have been set according to the code snippet seen above.

 If the workflow-level inputs